JetBrains/intellij-sdk-docs/topics/reference_guide/project_model/project.md

 ProjectFileIndex projectFileIndex = ProjectRootManager.getInstance(project).getFileIndex();
 ```

-### Getting the Content or Source Root to Which the a File or Directory Belongs
+### Getting the Content or Source Root to Which a File or Directory Belongs
 Use the `ProjectFileIndex.getContentRootForFile()` and `ProjectFileIndex.getSourceRootForFile()` methods.
 For example: